m3au/tech-challenge/docs/architecture.md

 The project uses modular GitHub Actions workflows for CI/CD:

 - **`ci.yml`**: Main orchestrator workflow that coordinates test, lighthouse, and axe workflows
+- **`unit-tests.yml`**: Unit tests workflow (runs before other workflows)
 - **`test.yml`**: E2E tests workflow with sharding for parallel execution
 - **`lighthouse.yml`**: Lighthouse performance audit workflow
 - **`axe.yml`**: Axe accessibility audit workflow
 - **`publish.yml`**: Report publishing workflow for GitHub Pages
-- **`dependabot.yml`**: Dependabot workflow that automatically pins dependency versions
+- **`dependabot.yml`**: Dependabot configuration for automated dependency updates (GitHub feature, not a workflow file)

-Dependabot configuration is in `.github/dependabot.yml` (separate from the workflow file).
+Dependabot configuration is in `.github/dependabot.yml` (separate from workflow files).
+Dependabot is a GitHub feature that automatically creates pull requests for dependency updates.
+The configuration file specifies which package ecosystems to monitor and how to handle updates.

 Workflows can run independently or be orchestrated together via the main CI workflow.
 Each workflow supports both `push/pull_request` triggers and `workflow_call` for reusability.